 A right to compensation will arise only:

 - If the client is an eligible investor as defined in the Act; and

 - If it transpires that the firm is not in a position to return client money or investment instruments owned or belonging to the clients of the firm;

-- To the extent that the client’s loss is recognised for the purposes of the Act.
+- To the extent that the client’s loss is recognised for the purpose of the Act.